sumimakito/hexo-theme-Journal/README.md

 ### Support the developer

-If you find my work awesome, would you like to buy me a cup of cappuccino?
-Thanks!
+If you find my work awesome and useful, please consider donating.
+It is your support that helps me to do better!

 [PayPal.me/Makito](https://www.paypal.me/makito)